-To ensure your safety at the beach, follow the instructions given by the beach patrol officers or lifeguards.
+To ensure your safety at the beach, follow the instructions the beach patrol officers or lifeguards give.

 Look for the flags on the beach.
 Check the postings and signs placed at the entrance or near the lifeguard tower.
 Find out the lifeguard station and know about the water condition before jumping into the water.

-Swimming in a swimming pool or a small lake is quite different from swimming in a large water body.
+Swimming in a swimming pool or a small lake differs from swimming in a large water body.
 You need to be wary of weather conditions such as thunderstorms or lightning, undercurrents and tides, debris, rocks, and other such obstacles, local marine life, depth of water at drop-offs, and boats, jet skis, and other such watercraft that may be in the water along with you.

-Exercise extra caution if you are swimming in the sea for the first time.
-Wear a life-jacket and try to stay near the shore.
-Do not dive-off the high surfaces or cliffs.
+Exercise extra caution if swimming in the sea for the first time.
+Wear a life jacket and try to stay near the shore.
+Do not dive off the high surfaces or cliffs.

 Consider taking a beach safety swimming course.